mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Aliases For Other Users
 -----------------------

 A consideration in creating aliases which might be executed by other users is to take into account that other users will not use the same colors that you do.
 There are large user bases who use each of black or white backgrounds, and there are lots of colors which contrast well against one yet have poor contrast against the other.
-In the default ’mIRC Classic" color set, 8 “Yellow” and 11 “LightCyan” do poorly against a White background, but do well against Black.
-On the other hand, 2 “NavyBlue” does well against White but poorly against Black.
-And of course, the White and Black text colors obviously don’t contrast well against the same color background.
+In the default 'mIRC Classic" color set, 8 "Yellow" and 11 "LightCyan" do poorly against a White background, but do well against Black.
+On the other hand, 2 "NavyBlue" does well against White but poorly against Black.
+And of course, the White and Black text colors obviously don't contrast well against the same color background.

-One choice for your script is to override the background while setting text color, but even that doesn’t guarantee the user has set that pair of index colors to be a good contrast against each other.
+One choice for your script is to override the background while setting text color, but even that doesn't guarantee the user has set that pair of index colors to be a good contrast against each other.
 To guarantee the actual color hues display as you intend, you can use color index 16-98 as long as the script will be used on v7.52 or higher, because on older versions interpret those color indexes as black.
-Only a few color hues of the default 0-15 “mIRC Classic” colors are duplicated exactly within the 16-98 range, so others might need to choose the closest approximation.
+Only a few color hues of the default 0-15 "mIRC Classic" colors are duplicated exactly within the 16-98 range, so others might need to choose the closest approximation.

-Another choice is to use echo’s -c switch to set the color which that user has assigned in their Alt+K dialog.
+Another choice is to use echo's -c switch to set the color which that user has assigned in their Alt+K dialog.
 For example, if your alias wishes to mimic a blue error message similar to those from built-in mIRC commands:

 .. code:: text